NCARF

 On November 4, 2021, we released information regarding the vaccine mandates issued by the Center for Medicare and Medicaid, as well as information regarding the Department of Labor/OSHA vaccine requirements.

 As of Friday, there has been a lawsuit filed in the 5th Circuit against the Department of Labor/OSHA regulations regarding worker vaccination.
 This regulation applies to employers with 100+ employees and does provide for a testing option.
 The 5th Circuit has issued a stay on the implementation of this regulation.
-The Department of Labor has provided the following information regarding the issued ETS including a fact sheet
+The Department of Labor has provided the following information regarding the issued ETS including a fact sheet About the ETSand an ETS Summary.

-Additional information can be found at this
+Additional information can be found at this FAQ.

 CMS released a separate vaccine mandate ETS and as of Friday, 10 rural including Missouri, Nebraska, and Arkansas have filed a lawsuit in the U.S. District Court for the Eastern District of Missouri.
-The “complaint asks the court to declare the interim final rule issued last week unlawful and prohibit the administration from imposing a nationwide vaccine mandate through the Centers for Medicare & Medicaid Services (CMS).” (
+The “complaint asks the court to declare the interim final rule issued last week unlawful and prohibit the administration from imposing a nationwide vaccine mandate through the Centers for Medicare & Medicaid Services (CMS).”
+(SOURCE)

-will apply to Intermediate Care Facilities for Individuals with Intellectual Disabilities.
+The CMS emergency rule will apply to Intermediate Care Facilities for Individuals with Intellectual Disabilities.
 This emergency rule will not apply to home care providers or providers of Medicaid home and community-based services.
 This emergency rule will not apply to group homes.
 This regulation will only apply to Medicare and Medicaid-certified provider and supplier types that are subject to CMS health and safety regulations.
 CMS’s health and safety regulations do not cover providers of Home and Community-based services.

 The emergency rule does include exemptions for staff with recognized medical conditions for which vaccines are contraindicated (as a reasonable accommodation under the Americans with Disabilities Act (ADA)) or religious beliefs, observances, or practices (established under Title VII of the Civil Rights Act of 1964).